-Damian Shaw joined the University of Macau in 2008 and holds an assistant professorship.
+Damian Shaw joined the University of Macau in 2008.
 He has lectured in South Africa (1997-2002) and Quanzhou (2002-2008) in English Literature.
 He was a language researcher and specialist music editor for the Cambridge International Dictionary of English and enjoys writing occasional poetry.

 He graduated with a BA (Hons) from the University of Cape Town in 1990 and a PhD on the writings of Thomas Pringle from Cambridge University in 1997.

 Damian’s main research interests relate to colonial writing of the Romantic and Victorian eras, including poetry, travel writing, and anti-slavery literature.
 He is particularly interested in representations of China and Africa during this period.

 Damian would be interested in supervising MA theses on a variety of topics and welcomes any enquiries.

 Courses Regularly Taught